Map of National Shame

-The Map of National Shame (国耻地图 (國恥地圖); 国恥地図) is a map created around 1930 by the Nationalist government of the Republic of China, depicting territories that China perceived to have lost control or influence over to the Western powers and Japan.
+The Map of National Shame (国耻地图 (國恥地圖); 国恥地図) is a map created around 1930 by the Nationalist government of the Republic of China, depicting territories, that China perceived to have lost to the control or influence over to Western powers and Japan.
+It is linked to the Begonia leaf map, also produced by the Nationalist Government.

 Overview

 This map was used in elementary school geography textbooks published in 1933 by the World Geography Society in Shanghai and portrayed territories that China taught as having lost.
-These included the territories of several countries from the Ryukyu Islands, such as Okinawa, to Taiwan (then under Japanese rule), Pratas Island, Palawan in the Philippines, the Indochinese Peninsula, the northern part of Borneo (present-day Malaysia), Brunei, the Malay Peninsula (including modern Malaysia and Singapore), the Andaman Islands of India, Central Asia, Sakhalin, and others.
+These included the territories of several countries from the Ryukyu Islands, such as Okinawa, to Taiwan (then under Japanese rule), Pratas Island, Palawan in the Philippines, the Indochinese Peninsula, the northern part of Borneo (present-day Malaysia), Brunei, the Malay Peninsula (including modern Malaysia and Singapore), the Andaman Islands of India, the Korean Peninsula, Central Asia, Sakhalin, and others.
+The map notably excludes the Spratly Islands and Scarborough Shoal.

 The total area of these territories is double the present land area of the People's Republic of China.

 According to Professor Yūsuke Anami of Tohoku University, the elites of modern China hold similar views of history, though the scope of the territories may differ somewhat.
 In short, the actions of China which Japan and Western countries refer to as attempts to "change the status quo by force" are seen in China as the "recovery of lost lands".